epolisensky/VLITE/vdp/docs/source/basic_usage.rst

   *update match*
     Cross-matches the image's detected sources with any currently specified radio catalogs for which there are no results yet.
+  *beam corrected*
+    Are the images already primary beam corrected?
+  *always associate*
+    Associates sources in all images regardless of image ass_flag

 **setup**
   Parameters defining location of VLITE images and database